This post is sponsored by HANDy Paint Products.

-Then it’s time for the knockdown ceiling texture to get mixed.
-Once the ceilings were scraped and sanded, Jamie mixed together with the mud.
+Then it’s time for the knockdown ceiling texture mud to get mixed.
 There are a ton of different mixes out there to use, but we used ProForm Lite Blue.
 The key is to just make sure the mixture is pancake batter thick and will work in the sprayer.

-Jamie applied the texture to the ceiling by spraying it with a hopper gun.
+Jamie applied the texture to the ceiling by spraying it with a drywall hopper gun (this will work with most hopper/sprayer guns).
 He then scraped over the mud with a drywall knife to knock it down.
-Now that the living room ceiling is done next up is to tackle this ceiling (which I’m not sure what to call this room) and the stairwell.
+Now that the living room ceiling is done next up is to tackle the entry way ceiling and the stairwell.

 Just for hiring out scraping popcorn ceilings alone runs along $1-2 per square foot, which is just the scraping.
 That doesn’t include spraying the knockdown texture and painting.
 To help save you a ton of money, today we’re going to show you how to apply knockdown ceiling texture.
 I’ll admit, in the first investment home, we had we hired it out because we were a little bit nervous about what damage we’d do.
 In our 2nd renovation home, we decided to take on the challenge ourselves and sprayed the entire house and we loved it 100 times more.

 How to Apply Knockdown Ceilings